jqywang/TravelBrite-proxy-server/README.md

 # TravelBrite Proxy Server

-Aggregate various microservices into one server and employ server side rendering for the purpose of search engine optimization
+Aggregate various microservices into one server and employ server side rendering for the purpose of search engine optimization.
+TravelBrite Tech Stack:
+  * Express.js
+  * React.js
+  * MongoDB
+  * Webpack
+  * New Relic
+  * Redis
+  * Artillery.io

 ### Installing
 Have a node version greater than v7.6.0